Whindersson Nunes: Boxing career

-Amateur career

-Nunes vs Silva

-In September 2019, Whindersson made his amateur boxing debut against Mario Silva in a boxing match for New Champion 2: Grandes Combates in Alphaville, São Paulo, Brazil on September 28.
-On the night of the fight, Nunes won his amateur bout against Silva.
+On 28 September 2019, Nunes made his amateur boxing debut against Mario Silva in a boxing match for New Champion 2: Grandes Combates in Alphaville, São Paulo, Brazil.
+Nunes won his amateur bout via unanimous decision.

-Exhibition bouts

-Freitas vs Nunes
+Exhibition bout with Popó Freitas

 On 30 January 2022, Nunes fought WBO super featherweight champion Acelino Freitas in an exhibition bout at the Duo Art Ice, Alphaville in São Paulo, Brazil.
 The fight ended in a draw after Nunes suffered a horror cut but was able to cling on to hear the final bell after eight rounds.

 High Stakes Tournament

-On 7 March 2023, it was announced that Whindersson had signed a multi fight deal with Kingpyn Boxing to compete in the High Stakes Tournament.
-On March 12 at the Kingpyn Launch Party, Whindersson has matched up with the TBC fighter for the quarter final of the Kingpyn High Stakes Tournament at Wembley Arena in London on 22 April.
+On 7 March 2023, it was announced that Nunes had signed a multi fight deal with Kingpyn Boxing to compete in the High Stakes Tournament.
+On 12 March at the Kingpyn Launch Party, Nunes was matched up with Polish mixed martial arts fighter Filipek for the quarter final of the Kingpyn High Stakes Tournament at Wembley Arena in London, England on 22 April.
+Nunes won by technical knockout in the 2nd round.

+After defeating Filipek, Nunes was matched up with British YouTuber King Kenny for the semi-finals round for the High Stakes Tournament after he defeated Thai YouTuber My Mate Nate.
+The bout took place on 15 July at the 3Arena in Dublin, Ireland.
+Nunes lost via unanimous decision.

+On 24 August, Happy Punch Promotions revealed that Kingpyn Boxing has not paid some of their fighters and the company is unresponsive.

+Professional career

+Nunes vs Nate

+On 13 September 2023, it was announced that Nunes would make his professional debut against Thai YouTuber My Mate Nate on 14 October, on the undercard of MF & DAZN: X Series 10 – The Prime Card at Manchester Arena in Manchester, England.
+On the night of the fight, Nunes was defeated by Nate via unanimous decision.

+Nunes vs Goyat

+On 21 May 2024, it was announced that Nunes would face Indian professional boxer and former WBC Asian welterweight champion Neeraj Goyat on the undercard of the Jake Paul vs. Mike Tyson Netflix event at AT&T Stadium in Arlington, Texas, US.
+Originally scheduled for 20 July, the event was postponed due to a personal health issue with Mike Tyson and took place on 15 November.
+Nunes lost to Goyat by unanimous decision.